heavyoryx/Conversation_evaluator/README.md

 The three labels do not all require the same kind of reasoning.

 * **Clarity** and **Cohesiveness** are semantic judgments and are well suited to an LLM.
-* **Grammar** is better handled by a dedicated grammar-checking tool.
+* **Grammar** is better handled by a dedicated grammar checking tool.
-* During testing, some short conversational fragments were not flagged by generic tools in the same way as the assignment rubric, so small deterministic fallback rules were added to improve alignment on edge cases.
+* During testing, some short conversational fragments were not flagged by generic tools in the same way as the assignment evaluation, so small deterministic fallback rules were added to improve alignment on edge cases.

 This keeps the system practical while still demonstrating reasoning about evaluation design.